joe-plumb-notes/architecture/az-300-notes.md

 - Network interface has dependancies (3), VM has a dependacy on the network interface.
 - Also get the schedule you define codified here, e.g. autoShutDownTime
 - You can capture the desired state of your environment in an ARM template and deploy as frequently as you wish - if you are deploying an already-existing resource, Azure will check that the configuration that you pushed is the same as what already exists without changing or impacting it.
 You can update an existing resource with changes using this method too.
 More details: https://docs.microsoft.com/en-us/azure/architecture/building-blocks/extending-templates/update-resource
-- Can use ARM templates to deploy Linux VMs too (of course), e.g. in proeprties of `template.json`
+- Can use ARM templates to deploy Linux VMs too (of course), e.g. in properties of `template.json`
 ```
 "imageReference": {
 	"publisher": "RedHat",